reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 }
 ```

-This is why we're offering an alternative API.
+As an alternative, RTK includes a type-safe reducer builder API.

-### Recommendation for TS users: the alternative builder API
+### Building Type-Safe Reducer Argument Objects

-Instead of using a Map Object as an argument to `createReducer`, you can also use a callback that receives a `ActionReducerMapBuilder` object:
+Instead of using a simple object as an argument to `createReducer`, you can also use a callback that receives a `ActionReducerMapBuilder` instance:

 ```typescript
 {